JaspervB-tud/reference_set_selection_benchmark/bacteria/README.md

 dudes -s root/estimations/${experiment}/dudes/sample_${sample}/${method}_${threshold}_filtered.sam -d root/indexes/${experiment}/dudes/${method}_${threshold}/dudes_index/dudes.npz -o root/estimations/${experiment}/dudes/sample_${sample}/${method}_${threshold}_dudes -l species
 ```
 This results in a `${method}_${threshold}_dudes` file that contains the final abundance estimates.

+## Analysis
+To analyse the results obtained we will assume that the workflow was ran as described above.
+Additionally, for resource usage monitoring, we assume that commands were run with `/usr/bin/time` and that the output is stored somewhere.

+### Reference set comparisons
+In `scripts/bacteria/analysis_reference_sets.ipynb` we provide a Jupyter notebook that details the steps we took to obtain the results and figures (using matplotlib and seaborn) regarding the reference set comparisons.

+### Accuracy comparisons
+In `scripts/bacteria/analysis_accuracy.ipynb` we provide a Jupyter notebook that details the steps we took to obtain the results and figures (using matplotlib and seaborn) regarding the accuracy calculations.